 - Completion of Associate Degree in Dental Hygiene with a minimum GPA of 2.5

 - Any non-DHY designation course for the 3rd-4th year can be taken in advance to improve your GPA

 - Unencumbered, active license as a Registered Nurse within the United States

 - Completion of Associate Degree in Nursing from an accredited program with a minimum GPA of 2.5

 Nursing Programs Direct Progression:

 - Beginning with the 2014-2015 school year, a qualified student who completes either the PN or the ADN program may progress directly to the next level nursing program at Vermont Tech without having to reapply.

-- Please see the Nursing Programs Direct Progression Policy to learn more about direct progression and how to qualify.
+- Please see the Nursing Programs Direct Progression Form and Policy to learn more about direct progression and how to qualify.